mpetrovich/cypress-scenario-runner/README.md

 Then I should be on "home"
 ```

-Each given/when/then/and line is called a "step". `cypress-scenario-runner` works by using a comprehensive set of reusable step templates that have already been implemented behind the scenes:
+Each line in the scenario is called a _step_. `cypress-scenario-runner` works by using a predefined set of reusable step templates:

 | Step                                      | Description |
 | ----------------------------------------- | ----------- |